 Tax Planning

 As a former IRS economist, I help clients navigate complex tax strategies with fee-only, fiduciary guidance focused on minimizing liabilities and maximizing savings.
-Based in Silver Spring, MD, I work with busy professionals and business owners throughout the Washington, DC metro area who want objective tax planning, without selling products or earning commissions.
+I work with busy professionals and business owners in Maryland, DC, and beyond who want objective tax planning, without selling products or earning commissions.

 Who Can Benefit